Introduction to the various sources of users for applications, including identity providers, databases, and passwordless authentication methods.

 By default, Auth0 automatically syncs user profile data with each user login, thereby ensuring that changes made in the connection source are automatically updated in Auth0.
-You can optionally disable this synchronization to allow for updating profile attributes from your application.
+You can disable synchronization to allow for updating profile attributes from your application.